polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Insert Keys in `service.rs`

 We have specified a local keystore with `KeyTypeId` to store app-specific keys that are accessible by the off-chain worker for signing transactions.
-But currently there are no keys inside.
-We can add keys in one of the following two ways.
+You will need to add keys in one of the following two ways.

-### Development: Add the First User Key as App Subkey
+### Option 1 (Development): Add the First User Key as App Subkey

-In development environment, you can add the first user's (Alice's) key as the app sub-key.
+In a development environment, you can add the first user's key as the app sub-key.
 Update the `service.rs` as follows.

 **node/src/service.rs**